 Acceptance tests are User Stories turned into code.
 Behaviour Driven Development (BDD) is particularly useful for Acceptance Tests since User Stories are at the heart of BDD methodology.
 It advocates that a developer first writes a User Story.
 This User Story is used both for documenting the feature and triggering the acceptance tests.

-Developers only implement behaviours which contribute most directly to these business outcomes, so as to minimize waste.
-Behaviours are described in a single notation which is directly accessible to domain experts, testers and developers, so as to improve communication.
+Developers only implement behaviors which contribute most directly to these business outcomes, to minimize waste.
+Behaviors are described in a single notation which is directly accessible to domain experts, testers and developers, to improve communication.